Cornell Big Red

-The Cornell Big Red is the informal name of the sports teams, and other competitive teams, that represent Cornell University, located in Ithaca, New York.
-The university sponsors 37 varsity sports, as well as numerous intramural and club teams.
+The Cornell Big Red is the informal name of the sports and other competitive teams that represent Cornell University in Ithaca, New York.
+The university sponsors 37 varsity sports, and several intramural and club teams.
 Cornell participates in NCAA Division I as part of the Ivy League.

 The men's and women's ice hockey teams compete in the ECAC Hockey League.
-Additionally, teams compete in the National Intercollegiate Women's Fencing Association, the Collegiate Sprint Football League, the Eastern Association of Rowing Colleges (EARC), the Eastern Association of Women's Rowing Colleges (EAWRC), the Middle Atlantic Intercollegiate Sailing Association, and the Eastern Intercollegiate Wrestling Association (EIWA).
+Additionally, teams compete in the National Intercollegiate Women's Fencing Association, the Collegiate Sprint Football League, the Eastern Association of Rowing Colleges (EARC), the Eastern Association of Women's Rowing Colleges (EAWRC), the Middle Atlantic Intercollegiate Sailing Association, and until 2025 the Eastern Intercollegiate Wrestling Association (EIWA).

 History

 Cornell's teams did not have an official name until after 1905, when a recent graduate, Romeyn Berry '04, wrote lyrics for a new football song.
 The lyrics included the words "the big, red team," and the nickname stuck.